slerman12/Help-me/7-Ongoing.md

 It's taking me a year to write this.
 They couldn't even understand my research, and Michael isn't even in my field.
 Did he really expect me to convey all of this in a single meeting as well while I had no salary or income?
 I responded to Michael about meeting: (1) "Hi Michael, I’d be willing to meet.
 But please extend my stipend through November," and "I would be glad to meet in person, but I ask that you restore my stipend for the month of November.
 Thank you."
 (November is my birthday actually).
 I did my best to convey and elaborate on everything and he ignored those emails too.
 Meanwhile, I was being actively overseen remotely and in person by two different research groups requiring regular research updates, intensive software engineering burdens, and proof of progress — both of whose PIs (including advisor) said I was done and ready to defend, despite my insistence that I needed more time.

-Furthermore, support was withdrawn long before Michael sent that email.
+Furthermore, "support" was withdrawn long before Michael sent that email.

 ## Definitions